AlanWei/fe-interview/README.md

 2. How to segregate backend and frontend with less pains?

 Answer:
-* Add a better BFF (backend for frontend) driven middleware layer, mainly in nodejs, to speed up product development
+* Add a better BFF (backend for frontend) driven middleware layer, mainly in nodejs, to speed up product development.
-* Middleware can do routing, caching, intl, customization
+* Middleware can do routing, caching, intl, customization.